MichelleGri/la-boulangerie/README.md

 * A user looking for the bakery’s location.

-The bakery's address is on the footer of the site which appears on every page.
+The bakery's address is on the footer which appears on every page.
 The contact us page includes information regarding the bakery's location.
 There is Google map that can be used to find directions.

 * A user looking for the opening and closing days and times of the bakery.